The Battle of Saratoga/Saratoga United Methodist Church

 Lyon County Timeline

-This timeline provides a condensed summary of the historical journey of Lyon County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lyon County, Kentucky.

 - 1799 - Lyon County is created from portions of Caldwell County and Livingston County.